INS Jyoti: 2010

-By 2010, the ship had completed thirteen years in the navy, during which it had undertaken 2504 underway replenishment runs and travelled 375,282 nautical miles.
-It had operated in the Indian Ocean, South China Sea, Red Sea, Persian Gulf and the Pacific Ocean and has participated in numerous multinational exercises with the navies of United States of America, South Korea, Philippines, Japan and Singapore etc.
+By 2010, the ship had completed thirteen years in the navy, during which time it had undertaken 2504 underway replenishment runs and travelled 375,282 nautical miles.
+It had operated in the Indian Ocean, South China Sea, Red Sea, Persian Gulf and the Pacific Ocean and had participated in numerous multinational exercises with the navies of the United States of America, South Korea, Philippines, Japan and Singapore etc.